lilydjwg/dotvim/pack/csv/start/csv.vim/README.md

 the [Vim Wiki Tip667](http://vim.wikia.com/wiki/VimTip667), though it works differently.

-It will make use of the [vartab](http://vimhelp.appspot.com/options.txt.html#'vartabstop') feature for tab delimited files.
+It will make use of the [vartabs](https://vimhelp.org/options.txt.html#%27vartabstop%27) feature for tab delimited files.

+By default, some remapings are done, including `E` to go back to the previous column (comma) which is obviously not the best option : it'd be logical to use `B` to do so.
+Fortunately, you can set your favourite key to do this action just by setting a variable in your config.
+Follow the indications [there](#map-b-instead-of-e-to-jump-back-to-previous-column) (also in the builtin docs).

 ![Screenshot](http://www.256bit.org/~chrisbra/csv.gif)